+I completely understand why all my friends chose to find out their baby's sex via sonogram, before birth.
 The middle-aged sonographer thought I was joking when I told her that I didn't want to know.
 “Really?
 You're the first person in months to not want to know," she said.
 But it wasn't that I didn't want to know.
 I wondered every day.
 Rather, I was choosing not to know.

-As she administered what would be (for that pregnancy) my final pre-natal sonogram, this quizzical woman repeated what the sonographers before her had said.
+As she administered what would be (for that pregnancy) my final prenatal sonogram, this quizzical woman repeated what the sonographers before her had said.
 “I'm glad you're waiting.
 That's what we all did when I was young, before you could find out.
 There is no surprise more worth the wait."

 A dear friend was so playfully annoyed that I was waiting to learn the news that she asked if she could come along and have the doctor write it on a slip of paper, so she could start shopping for clothes.
 I laughed and refused.
 When this same friend became pregnant a year later, she found out as soon as she could.
-And I celebrated the revelation of her child's gender with her, halfway through her pregnancy.
+And halfway through her pregnancy I celebrated the revelation of her child's sex with her.
 By the time the baby came, she knew the name and had the nursery ready to go.

-Reason #1: The Loss of Control
+Reason #1: The loss of control

 After spending nine months totally in the dark about an incredible secret I could have found out, it was like I had endured Control Loss Boot Camp.
-Not finding out my baby's gender was a way to train myself as a new mom to not freak out on those days it felt like everything was outside my control.
+Not finding out my baby's sex was a way to train myself as a new mom to not freak out on those days when it felt like everything was outside my control.

-Reason #2: Loving Acceptance
+Reason #2: Loving acceptance